Whole Foods Market’s Organizational Structure Analysis

 4. Teams

 Four-tier hierarchy.
 Whole Foods Market has a global hierarchy in its organizational structure.
 In this hierarchy, there are four main levels or tiers, namely, (a) global headquarters, (b) regional offices, (c) facilities, and (d) stores.
-This aspect of Whole Foods Market’s organizational structure has vertical lines of authority, command and communication.
-For example, facility managers report to regional presidents, and regional presidents report to the global headquarters.
+This aspect of the retail company structure has vertical lines of authority, command, and communication.
+For example, facility managers report to regional presidents, and regional presidents report to executives at the global headquarters.
 This hierarchy in Whole Foods Market’s organizational structure supports corporate monitoring and control over the entire enterprise.

 Geographic divisions.
-Whole Foods Market currently has 12 geographic divisions for its operations in the U.S., Canada and the U.K. This aspect of the company’s organizational structure involves regional offices.
+Whole Foods currently has 12 geographic divisions for its operations in the U.S., Canada, and the U.K. This aspect of the company’s organizational structure involves regional offices.
 Each regional division office is responsible for adjusting business activities to regional market conditions.
-Thus, through geographic divisions, Whole Foods Market’s organizational structure maintains sufficient flexibility to address differences among regional markets.
+For example, in the United States, this company structure facilitates business management that accounts for the competitive strategies of other retailers, like Walmart and Costco Wholesale, and their effects on Whole Foods Market.
+Thus, through geographic divisions, the retail company structure maintains sufficient flexibility for addressing differences among regional markets.
+In this way, the corporate structure supports Whole Foods’ marketing mix (4P) in implementing a marketing strategy that accounts for differences in regional markets.

 Teams.
-Whole Foods Market’s organizational structure also involves teams.
+Whole Foods Market’s organizational structure involves teams.
 While the company uses teams in various areas and levels of its organization, the store teams are the most notable.
-Each Whole Foods Market store has sales teams for different product lines and business functions.
+Each store has sales teams for different product lines and business functions.
 In some stores, teams compete in generating revenues.
-This aspect of Whole Foods Market’s organizational structure supports business profitability through sales talk and retail service directly provided to customers.
+This aspect of the business structure supports business profitability through sales talk and retail service directly provided to customers.
+Whole Foods Market’s organizational culture (work culture) influences the effectiveness of this characteristic of the company structure.

-Analysis of Whole Foods Market’s Organizational Structure
+An Assessment of Whole Foods’ Organizational Structure

 References